 The more you learn about periodontics, the more you’ll realize how closely gum disease and diabetes are related.
 While you aren’t guaranteed to have gum disease if you have diabetes, the risk is much higher.
 The importance of keeping both conditions under control is critical for both your short-term and long-term health.
 Taking minor steps toward improving your situation every day can lead to positive long-term results.

 Keeping Diabetes and Gum Disease Under Control

-Redondo Beach Dental Group serves patients in the Manhattan Beach and Redondo Beach areas.
+Redondo Beach Dental Group serves patients in the Redondo Beach area.
 Every professional in our office is an expert in periodontics, so we can help you diagnose gum disease before it becomes a larger issue.
 We can identify seemingly harmless symptoms and help you not only prevent gum disease but also assist you on your road to keeping your diabetes under control.

 If you have diabetes and haven’t been to the dentist in a few months, be sure to contact us at (310) 542-6988 to schedule an appointment to ensure your gums are as healthy as can be.